-Viewing the result of an optimization cycle
+Viewing the result of an optimization cycle About this task

 When the object placement wizard finishes, the Buffer Pool Analyzer main window shows the result in the Results subfolder of the Object Placement folder.
 The subfolder can contain results from several optimization cycles.
 The result from the most recent optimization is highlighted.